 - Human body systems including the muscular-skeletal, respiratory and circulatory systems

 - Diet, nutrition and the human digestive system

 - Sexuality and relationships and how they are influenced by both nature, family, friends and culture

 This course is a part of the ASMS Central Study curriculum.
 All students study it as part of the 2 year Central Study Curriculum.
 The curriculum is designed to develop students that are able to be successful in a range of pathways beyond school and as successful 21st century learners both during their time at the ASMS and beyond.

 How will the course be assessed?

-The Body in Question Central Study is offered as Year 10 or Stage 1 Scientific Studies (10 credits) as well as part of Year 10 or Stage 1 English/EALD (10 credits) and Stage 1 History (10 credits).
+The Body in Question Central Study is offered as part of Year 10 or Stage 1 Scientific Studies (20 credits), part of Year 10 or Stage 1 Health (10 points) and part of Year 10 or Stage 1 English/EALD (10 credits).